top of page

 -What is the gift of life?

-But I often wondered... what was it that gave me the determination to hold on to this gift and not let go.
-Was it the value of life?
-Was it the memories I had and wanted to hold on to?
-Was it the air I breathed and filled my lungs with, that made me feel alive?
-Was it the images my eyes witnessed over the years, and were longing to see more?
+Was it the images my eyes witnessed over the years and were longing to see more?
 Maybe it was the love I had for the people around me that I never wanted to lose.

 But not my mother.

-As long as I was still breathing and holding on, she was determined to not let me go.
-While I was in the Intensive Care Burns Unit of Papanikolaou Hospital in Greece, she found out that my chances of surviving, from limited they were getting closer to non existent.
-She then made the hardest desicion of her life.
-To take matters in her own hands.
-She arranged everything and 8 days after my accident I was airlifted and taken to UK, to St. Andrew's Broomfield Hospital.
-She had her doubts, she questioned her decision every step of the way.
-But as long as I was breathing, she was breathing too, and her decision gave me another chance.
+She then made the hardest decision of her life.
+To take matters into her own hands.
+She and my dad arranged everything, and 8 days after my accident, I was airlifted and transferred to St. Andrew's Broomfield Hospital in the UK.
+She had doubts and questioned her decision every step of the way.
+But as long as I was breathing, she was breathing too, and her decision not to let me go gave me back my life.

 It was a long, hard, challenging road to recovery.
 But we recovered.